State preparation with parallel-sequential circuits: PS circuits on noisy devices

-with the cost-function dependent prefactors $\alpha \approx 0.6$ and $c_V \approx 5.5$.
-This scaling reproduces the known results for the noiseless case~\cite{cerezo2021cost,zhang2024absence} and the case in which the circuit experiences only idling errors~\cite{wang2021noise}.
-Consequently, sequential circuits exhibit noise-induced barren plateaus~\cite{wang2021noise}, as $V_E^{\rm SEQ} \sim e^{-c_V p_1 N}$ decays exponentially with $N$.
-In contrast, PS circuits (including brickwall circuits) with depth $T = O(\log N)$ exhibit at most a polynomial decay of $V_E$ with $N$.
-Moreover, PS circuits with constant $M$ and $T\sim \log N$ are expected to capture certain short-range correlated states with good precision [cf.~\cref{exp_pow_fig,xy_err_fig}].
-Following \cref{ve_scale}, such PS circuits exhibit better trainability than brickwall circuits of the same depth $T\sim \log N$, because the PS circuits are sparser.
+which we numerically verify for PS circuits (including brickwall and sequential), with the cost-function dependent prefactors $\alpha \approx 0.6$ and $c_V \approx 5.5$ [cf.~\cref{apd_vqe_form}].

+One consequence of this scaling is the noise-induced barren plateaus for sequential circuits~\cite{wang2021noise}, where $V_E^{\rm SEQ} \sim e^{-c_V p_1 N}$ decays exponentially with $N$.
+In contrast, PS circuits (including brickwall circuits) with depth $T = O(\log N)$ exhibit at most a polynomial decay of $V_E$ with system size $N$, although for a large number of layers $M$, the variance can still be small.
+PS circuits achieve a similar precision to brickwall circuits when approximating short-range correlated states but using fewer layers $M$ [cf.~examples in \cref{exp_pow_fig,xy_err_fig}], and thus exhibit better trainability than brickwall circuits, essentially because the PS circuits are sparser.
 We provide a numerical example to illustrate the behavior of $V_E$ in \cref{err_fig}(a).
+Together with the result shown in \cref{xy_err_fig}(c), which demonstrates that there exist PS circuits achieving a ground-state energy density lower than that of brickwall circuits with arbitrary depth, this indicates that, on noisy devices, PS circuits admit layouts that simultaneously achieve higher accuracy and better trainability than brickwall and sequential circuits.